nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 Sandbox enforces safe imports, denies filesystem and subprocess access, and applies an init timeout.
 All failures fail-closed with clear exceptions.

+### Checkpoint 3 — Runtime Binding (verbs & policies)

+Runs can now declare `use_plugins` with capability IDs.
+At run start we resolve via the manifest registry, sandbox-load modules, instantiate classes from `entry` targets, and register them into `VerbRegistry`/`PolicyRegistry`.
+Loaded plugin facts are written into `manifest.json` under `plugins_loaded`.
+Failures fail-closed without crashing the run.

 ### Phase 13 — Simulation Harness & Reports v2

 **Goal:**